 Car rental is available at the airport, with several outlets operating there including Hertz and Avis.

 Taxis from Beijing Capital International Airport are metered and should be about RMB 76 ($12) to most hotels, but fees vary.
 Tips are not expected.
-The 17 miles (28km) into the city should take about 40 minutes to drive.
+The 17 miles (28km) into the city should take about an hour.
 Avoid taxi drivers that approach customers and instead wait in the taxi line and insist on using the meter.

 Transfer between terminals

 A shuttle bus service runs between the terminals.